jszumski/ios-network-programming-ch2/README.md

 * Facade PHP is a web service that serves stock ticker and weather data to clients.
 Each endpoint is built with two completely independent data sources that are converted to a common output format.
 Thus, the backend system can be completely replaced and the service output will remain unchanged.
 Each endpoint also has a second version that adds and changes the type of some fields, demonstrating how multiple app versions can be deployed after service enhancements are made.

 * Facade Tester is a corresponding iOS app that consumes a service locator to discover the proper Facade PHP endpoints to use and then displays API results in a table view.
 A segmented control allows the app to change which service version it consumes.

+Once the PHP services are running, be sure to update the service locator URL in `FTAppDelegate loadServiceLocator`.